luke10x/schwember/docs/JOURNAL.md

 - Today, I took a look around to Raylib and got an example of Raylib+Bullet working on WASM in another repo
 - It makes 30FPS
-- Raylib is far ahead of Schwember, it maybe a point where I will be using more Raylib than developing Schwember
+- Raylib is far ahead of Schwember, it maybe a point wherez I will be using more Raylib than developing Schwember
 - Bullet requires asyncify to work on emcc